EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 Pros: Simple to implement.
 Predictable revenue.

-Cons: Almost certainly breaches OFGEM's MRP rules if the flat fee exceeds what a reasonable guest's actual usage would cost.
+Cons: Likely to breach the spirit of Ofgem's MRP rules, and the letter of them if Ofgem's 2026 review removes the EV exclusion.
 A guest who charges once during a 5-night stay might use £8 of electricity and be billed £75.
-That's a 9x markup, and OFGEM views any markup on the unit rate itself as non-compliant.
+That's a 9x markup, and flat-fee billing carries clear reputational risk even today.
 Guests who use the charger heavily get a bargain; light users get overcharged.

 Best for: Almost no one.
 We don't recommend this model.
 It's the most common in the wild because it's easy, but it carries genuine compliance risk.